CUBRID/cubrid-manual/en/admin/config.rst

 **max_filter_pred_cache_entries**

-    **max_filter_pred_cache_entries** is a parameter used to specify the maximum number of of filtered index expressions.
+    **max_filter_pred_cache_entries** is a parameter used to specify the maximum number of filtered index expressions.
 The filtered index expressions are stored with them complied and can be immediately used in server.
 If it is not stored in cache, the process is required which filtered index expressions are fetched from database schema and interpreted.

 .. _utility-parameters: